 The northwest corner of Rocky Mountian National Park is also known as one of the best spots to find moose in the park.
 I would add to that bears, although we never saw one ourselves, we did see plenty of signs of the large omnivores.
 We had encounters with five deer on our journey and while we didn’t see moose on the trail we did find 3 bulls, a cow, and a calf along the access road (Long Draw Road).

 - Total Distance: 12.5 miles (Add half a mile for the second lake)

 - Mirror Lake Elevation: 11,015′

 - Alt Trailhead: Milner Pass or Mummy Pass

-There are several trailheads that can be used for backpacking Mirror Lake,.
+There are several trailheads that can be used for backpacking Mirror Lake.
 The shortest and most direct route lies at the Corral Creek Trailhead near the Long Draw Reservoir.
 To drive here from the west gate on the Grand Lake side of Rocky Mountain National Park takes almost 3 hours.
 It took us longer as we like stopping for the beautiful scenery and this drive has lots.
-To go from the main east gate would take about 3 hours 45 and minutes.
+To go from the main east gate would take nearly 4 hours.
 The Corral Creek Trailhead is remote, but a beautiful drive either way you go.
 The Long Draw Road is a fairly well-maintained gravel road that could be traversed by any vehicle.
 But, for peace of mind, I would recommend high clearance.
 The road never crosses into Rocky Mountain National Park although white border signs can be seen in the distance as the road approaches the trailhead and the reservoir beyond.

 Long Draw Campground